mariusjt/NetMonitor/README.md

 ## Installation / Running
-Provided by a Java Main which can be run in terminal.
+Provided by a Java Main:
+Executed in Terminal / Command prompt

 ## Tests
 No test examples added.